fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 ###Setting up deploys on your local machine

+Make sure you have Composer on your remote server before continuing.
+Read the section aobove this one for more info on how to do that.

 I have chosen [Bedrock-capistrano](https://github.com/roots/bedrock-capistrano) for deploys since Trellis is a bit more than I and Oderland can handle at the moment.
 Let's set it up using these steps taken from the README of [bedrock-capistrano](https://github.com/roots/bedrock-capistrano/blob/master/README.md):

 1. In the terminal on your local machine, go to the root folder of the project ("bedrocktest.local" in our example).